So You Want To / Play A Console RPG

 - When facing multiple enemies, attack the ones that have the least HP first.
 That way you'll reduce their numbers faster.
 An enemy with low HP can inflict just as much damage as an enemy with higher HP, too.

 - Save most of your MP and consumable items for fighting the game's Bosses.
+If a certain ordinary enemy type is nearly impossible to take down with physical attacks, use the weakest spells that will actually work.

 - Rewards/Advancement: After winning a fight, you'll get rewards from the defeated enemies.
 These usually include: money, 'experience points' (EXP), and, occasionally, items or pieces of equipment as well.